-We have to understand that we can know scripture back to front, we can say all the right things with the wrong heart and it has no value.
-We have to stay in the place of God’s love.
+We have to understand that we can know scripture back to front, we can say all the right things with the wrong heart, and it has no value.
+We have to stay in place of God’s love.
 God’s love is what leads a man to change to repentance.
-(Romans 2:4) I had a thought and I may be wrong but one of the most serious books in the Bible is Revelation.
-A lot of pastors don’t teach from it much but why is it at the very end and not the first book?
-Chances are if a person read Revelation first they probably would not want to read the rest of the Bible.
+(Romans 2:4) I had a thought, and I may be wrong, but one of the most serious books in the Bible is Revelation.
+A lot of pastors don’t teach from it much, but why is it at the very end and not the first book?
+Chances are if a person read Revelation first, they probably would not want to read the rest of the Bible.
 Perhaps Revelation comes after all the other Books because every book prepares us and strengthens us for what’s to come.

 Social media can be a great thing it gives people the ability to reach others with our opinions and information.
-However social media also makes it easier for people to beat each other down.
+However, social media also makes it easier for people to beat each other down.
 Some Christians become fixated on how they think a Christian walk should look like.
-We need to not be so quick to judge someone else’s walk when we have no idea what God is doing in that person’s life.
-Most importantly no Christian should be afraid to shine a light in a dark place in order to reach others.
-No Christian should want to only reach people who look, think like them and have a little group because that’s not Christ like it’s cult like.
+We need not to be so quick to judge someone else’s walk when we have no idea what God is doing in that person’s life.
+Most importantly, no Christian should be afraid to shine a light in a dark place to reach others.
+No Christian should want only to reach people who look, think like them and have a little group because that’s not Christ like it’s cult-like.
 Know the difference.
 I am constantly growing in the Lord.
-Who am I to judge a person with tattoos, a drug user or a promiscuous person?
-Who am I to try tell Brian “Head” Welch about his walk with Christ?
+Who am I to judge a person with tattoos, a drug user, or a promiscuous person?
+Who am I to try to tell Brian “Head” Welch about his walk with Christ?
 God is using Brian Welch is in a mighty way.
 I don’t know what God is doing in his life.
 No one can tell me what God is doing in my life either just because I listen to all kinds of music does not mean that God cannot and isn’t using me.
-I don’t know what God is doing in my life in the future but I am ready for Him to use me.
+I don’t know what God is doing in my life in the future, but I am ready for Him to use me.

 1 Corinthians 8:1

-Now concerning things offered to idols: We know that we all have knowledge.
+Now concerning things offered to idols: We know that we all know.
 Knowledge puffs up, but love edifies.